robertkrimen/viXcode/README.md

 # viXcode

-viXcode is a [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php) plugin for providing vi-style input in Xcode
+viXcode is a [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php) plugin for providing vi/vim-style input in Xcode

 It is a port of Jason Corso's Vi Input Manager (http://www.corsofamily.net/jcorso/vi/) to SIMBL

-Some adjustments were made during the port to make the input handling more vi-like.
+Some adjustments were made during the port to make the input handling more vi/vim-like.
 However, rough spots still exist (e.g. 'dw' skipping over whitespace to delete a word) and need to be ironed out

 ## INSTALL